Eastern Newfoundland: A 7-Day Photography Journey | 2026 Coastal Itinerary & Pro Tips

 4. Eastern Edge Gallery (St. John’s)

-A contemporary space showcasing Indigenous artists from across Newfoundland and Labrador.
+A contemporary lens into Indigenous art and expression within Newfoundland and Labrador.

-Indigenous-owned accommodations, culinary experiences, cultural tours, and more.
+A central resource for Indigenous-owned accommodations, culinary experiences, guided tours, and cultural programming across the province.

 6. Additional Cultural Experiences

-Workshops, plant medicine walks, language classes, craft sessions, community feasts, storytelling with Elders, art exhibitions, film screenings, and cultural festivals.
+Workshops, plant medicine walks, language sessions, craft-making, community feasts, storytelling with Elders, art exhibitions, and cultural festivals.

 Where to Stay in Eastern Newfoundland